Elsa Hosk Rocks Skimpy White Pearl Slip In Bathroom Photoshoot

 Hosk opted to rock a seductive white slip that left little to the imagination.
 The short length revealed plenty of her toned legs, and Hosk elongated her legs even more by accessorizing with a pair of strappy sandals with a unique statement heel.
 Strands of pearls draped across her back and Hosk held a glass of chilled water in her hand.

-In the second shot from the triple update, Hosk opted to include a full color snap for her followers.
+In the second shot from the triple update, Hosk opted to include a full-color snap for her followers.
 In the picture, Hosk faced away from the camera but looked at the lens over her shoulder.
 The highlighter on her cheek popped, and fans were able to see that she rocked a sleek and chic low bun as well as some hoop earrings to complete the look.
 The neutral shades within the space matched Hosk’s white slip, and the overall vibe was super seductive.

 In the third and final shot from the update, Hosk returned the palette to black and white.
 She perched on the edge of the sink, pulling her slip slightly up her legs to expose even more of her toned thighs.
 In the view from the front, the scoop neckline of the slip was visible, and fans got a more thorough look at the delicate pearl strap details.
 Hosk took a sip from her glass of water, cheekbones popping, and gazed at the stunning arched window.